-- 61. The Bureau concluded its process at the end of 2017, after nine years of evaluation and testing, because it "needed to make a decision on the design of the race and ethnicity questions by December 31, 2017 in order to prepare for the 2020 Census systems, and deliver the final 2020 Census question wording to Congress by March 31, 2018."17 - 62.
+- 61. The Census Bureau then spent several years designing and conducting tests on the proposed change to explore different alternatives for the language, layout, and instructions regarding a revised question.
+The testing was designed to assess the accuracy and reliability of alternative forms of asking the proposed question.
+In 2016, the Census Bureau conducted outreach to federal agencies and to the public to obtain feedback on the proposed change. - 62.
+The Bureau concluded its process at the end of 2017, after nine years of evaluation and testing, because it "needed to make a decision on the design of the race and ethnicity questions by December 31, 2017 in order to prepare for the 2020 Census systems, and deliver the final 2020 Census question wording to Congress by March 31, 2018." - 63.
 In contrast, Defendants added a demand for citizenship information to the 2020 questionnaire after less than four months of consideration, conducted almost entirely after the Bureau's internal December 31, 2017 deadline for adding questions to the 2020 Census.
 Defendants did not conduct any research into the potential performance of the citizenship demand or test the impact of adding a citizenship demand on data accuracy.
 Nevertheless, Secretary Ross directed the Census Bureau to add a citizenship demand to the 2020 Census questionnaire, overruling Census Bureau officials and the Bureau's own expert advisory committee.